1. What is Reka money?

 You can access your account via the web portal (formerly Rekanet) or by phone and SMS.

 You can load your Reka account by bank transfer or deposit slip.
-You can also deposit physical Reka Pay checks and Reka Rail vouchers free of charge by posting them to Reka along with a deposit slip available on the Reka website.
+You can also deposit physical Reka Pay checks and Reka Rail vouchers free of charge by posting them to Reka along with a deposit form available on the Reka website.

 You can withdraw physical Reka Pay checks and Reka Rail vouchers from your account for a fee.